gustamor/lyrics-app/README.md

-# justthelyrics
+# The Lyrics

-Just the song lyrics and litte story of the albums
+Just the song lyrics and litte story of the albums.
+In Flutter

 ## Getting Started